Frequently Asked Questions:

 Where are your parts made?

 We use made in the USA or USA owned when possible.
 Genuine Texas Instruments and National Semiconductor components are used in our controllers.
 The connectors are sealed Delphi GT series connectors, the same parts used in the latest GM cars and trucks.
 The potting materials, box, conformal coatings, wire, etc. are all UL-94 rated.
-Even our circuit boards are made by a company in Southern California named American Board Assembly.
+Even our circuit boards are Made in the USA.
 How American is that 😉